guojing0/guojing0.github.io/README.md

-guojing0.github.io
+Guoj.org
 ==================

-Here is my Chinese blog: http://www.guoj.org/
+### This is my website: http://www.guoj.org/